Teacher in Ho Chi Minh City, 10

-Lan pulled to the side of Hai Bà Trưng Street and brought her motorbike to a halt on the crowded sidewalk.
+Lan pulled to the side of Hai Bà Trưng Street and brought her motorbike to a halt in a space crowded with shoppers.
 I sat on the seat behind her.

 “Wait for me here,” she said.

 She walked to the counter of a small shop.
 She wore the hood of her sweatshirt pulled over her head and underneath her helmet.
 She also wore large sunglasses, a decorative face-mask, and long gloves reaching to her shoulders.

 Behind the counter, a young woman in a white coat appeared.
 When I saw her, I got off the motorbike and parked it and stood beside Lan.
 She spoke in a loud voice and used her hands to illustrate her point.
 “A couple of days ago, he developed a persistent cough.
 He was sleeping under an air-conditioner and irritating his allergies,” Lan said, speaking in English for my benefit.

 The pharmacy, with no door and with no windows, had only a piece of heavy canvas draped over a slender rod about 10 feet long.
 The sides of the shop were canvas as well.
 I turned and went back and sat down on Lan’s motorbike again.
 I couldn’t understand the rest of Lan’s conversation with the young woman in Vietnamese, and, anyway, I wasn’t enthusiastic about a natural cure any longer.

 Lan returned to the motorbike.
 “This is it,” she said, showing me a small glass container with plastic cap on it.
 “Your medicine.”
 On the front of the container was a picture of a person’s lungs.
 I started to unscrew the cap.

 “Not now,” Lan said, seizing the container with one hand and placing it in one of the bike’s compartments.
 “You need to eat breakfast first.
 It’s not time for you to drink it and, anyway, we also should mix it with hot water.”